GetMetaMap/metamap-cordova-plugin/docs/mati-ionic-cordova.md

 ## Android

-Download the latest version of Mati for Android [here](https://search.maven.org/artifact/com.getmati/mati-sdk).
+Download the latest version of MetaMap for Android [here](https://search.maven.org/artifact/com.getmati/mati-sdk).

 1. Check that your project's Gradle file (`<YourProject>/platforms/android/mati-global-id-sdk-cordova-plugin/<demoCordovaMati-build>.gradle`) uses the latest version of Mati for Cordova: